 TFE may be taken after you have completed P1111 Foundations for Ministry or E1111 Foundations for Educational Leadership (please check the current GGBTS catalog ).
 TFE is normally taken during your second year of study.

-May 15 for the following fall semester
+May 15 is the deadline for applying to TFE for the following fall semester.

 You should start considering where you will do your TFE the first week you are enrolled at GGBTS.
-Most students get “plugged into” a church soon after coming to campus.
+Most students get plugged into a church soon after coming to campus.
 Others are already involved in serving in a church.
 Your TFE should match your passion for ministry and where you see God leading you to minister in the future.
 In other words, it should be a place that helps you gain the ministry skills that you will need in the future.